digital-engineering/airbnb-scraper/README.md

 ## Scraping Description

 After running the above command, the scraper will start.
 It will first run the search query, then determine the quantity of result pages, and finally iterate through each of those, scraping each of the property listings on each page.

 Scraped items (listings) will be passed to the default item pipeline, where, optionally, the `description`, `name`, `summary`, and `reviews` fields will be filtered using either or both of the `CANNOT_HAVE` and `MUST_HAVE` regexes.
 Filtered items will be dropped.
 Accepted items can be optionally opened in a given web browser, so that you can easily view your search results.

 Finally, the output can be saved to an xlsx format file for additional filtering, sorting, and inspection.

 ## Parameters

 You can find the values for these by first doing a search manually on the Airbnb site.

 * `city`, `state`: City and State to search. **(required)**
 * `check_in`, `check_out`: Check-in and Check-out dates. **(required)**
-* `min_price`, `max_price`: Minimum and maximum price for the period.
+* `min_price`, `max_price`: Minimum and maximum price for the period. **(required)**
-  The Airbnb search algo seems to scale this based upon search length.
-  So it will be either the daily or monthly price, depending on the length of the stay.
+  *The Airbnb search algorithm seems to scale this based upon search length.
+So it will be either the daily or monthly price, depending on the length of the stay.*
-  **(required)**
 * `neighborhoods`: Comma-separated list of neighborhoods within the city to filter for. **(optional)**
 * `output`: Name of output file.
 Only xlsx output is tested.
   **(optional)**

 ## Settings

 These settings can be edited in the `settings.py` file, or appended to the command line using the `-s` flag as in the example above.

 * `CANNOT_HAVE="<cannot-have-regex>"`
   Don't accept listings that match the given regex pattern.